Seized Or Locked Engine? Here’s How You Fix It

 Another possibility is an electrical short in the starter, which is caused when it can’t turn the engine over.

-If a small smoke cloud appears from under the front of your car while turning the key, you may have a seized engine (as well as a faulty starter).
+If a small smoke cloud appears from under the front of your car while turning the key, you may have a frozen engine (as well as a defective starter).

 The good news is that you can avoid this by starting the engine every month or so.
 To be extra safe, you should check for leaks as well.
 This will help avoid the first cause of a seized engine, a lack of oil.